 If you are looking for VoIP phone numbers for you company, you should try VoIPstudio for 30 days free of charge (no credit card information required).

-How Does a VoIP Phone Number Work?
+What is VoIP and How Does a VoIP Phone Number Work?

-As a relatively new term, not a lot of people know what a VoIP phone number is but it will be familiar to anyone working in technology.
+As a relatively new term, not a lot of people know what is a VoIP phone number but it will be familiar to anyone working in technology.
 To the end user, the VoIP phone number looks and works exactly the same as other numbers.

 It is a string of digits that can be entered on the dial pad and connects two people who want to talk.
 There is no learning curve or technical knowledge required to use a VoIP phone number.